RyanJosephMills/LearningJournal/README.md

 # 03/11/2023

-I learnt how to make an opening and closing mechanic inside Unity to use inside my game.
+I learned how to make an opening and closing mechanic inside Unity for my game.

 # 05/11/2023